• Skip to primary navigation

 You can make it in advance.
 Put together all of the components of the dish except the fresh mint, fresh dill, and the dressing.
 Add the herbs and vinaigrette right before serving for a perfect meal prep idea.

-Finally, it's healthy!
-This Mediterranean grain bowl recipe is excellent for the Mediterranean diet, or just for those who want a filling, healthy, flavorful meal.
+Finally, it's made with whole ingredients!
+This Mediterranean grain bowl recipe is excellent for the Mediterranean diet, or just for those who want a filling, fresh, flavorful meal.

 Jump to: